SupercraftD/tic-tac-toe/README.md

 A small project with a variety of bots to experiment with.

 Made using p5.js and vite, all other code is original.
+None of the NPM dependencies are required to run the program.
+It's also available as one standalone html file in the releases.

 ### Bots